PostHog/drf-exceptions-hog/README.md

 1. Start coding!

+## 🧱 Requirements

+- This package requires at least Python 3.7 & Django 3.2

 ## 👨‍⚖️ License

 We ♥ Open Source!
 This repository is MIT licensed by PostHog.
 Full license [here](LICENSE).